cucumber-attic/website/apps/dynamic/views/_posts/far-from-the-mobbing-crowd.md

 We do have a bit of a challenge with mobbing, however.

 We're a remote team.
 I live up in the wilds of the Scottish Highlands, Steve is in Southampton.
 Aslak's in London.
-Julian and Romain are in Wavre, just outside Brussels.
+Julien and Romain are in Wavre, just outside Brussels.
 It's really hard to work on the same computer in the same space at the same time.

 But we've taken the decision that we want to be able to live where we want to.
-There's benefits that come with being able to be in your own space, being comfortable in your surroundings, being near your family.
+There are benefits that come with being able to be in your own space, being comfortable in your surroundings, being near your family.
 Here's Steve working with his three-month-old daughter Primrose, making her first commit.
 Here's Aslak with his four-month-old daughter Aurelia.
 There's something really special about being in an environment where you can do that.

 But, the challenges that come with being remote mean we have to find new tools to enable mobbing to work.
 We use Slack for team chat, Screenhero to enable multiple people to share the same computer at the same time.
 Everyone gets their own pointer.
 When it's your turn to type at the computer, you share your desktop with everybody else.
 So, you work in the tools that you're comfortable with.
 Usually we have a second screen, either a phone or a tablet or just second monitor with a Google Hangout so we are all looking at each other, talking to each other using Google Hangouts.
 And that's how we code everyday.